vlahm/regulations_dashboard/README.md

 R scripts contained in repo include:

 Tests:
 00_exploration.R
 01_testing.R

 Working version:
 regSearch_v1.R

 NOTES
 1) API key limited to 1000 uses per day.
 No big now but it will be
 2) should replace rbind with rbind.list, or something similar
+3) Consider making functions into R package in future